 How do I buy a stall

 Traders are allowed to sell their stalls but it is essential that approval of the department is obtained BEFORE any transactions take place.

 Sales can be refused if the purchasers intended business conflicts with the existing guidelines.
 For example if the purchaser intends to sell hot foods this is a strictly controlled line or if they intend to sell a line in close proximity to an existing trader selling the same line.

-Stalls are sold on a individual days trading basis, that is to say that a stall can be sold for trading on Tuesdays ONLY, there is no automatic right to use the stall on Fridays or Saturdays.
+Stalls are sold on an individual day's trading basis, that is to say that a stall can be sold for trading on Tuesdays ONLY, there is no automatic right to use the stall on Fridays or Saturdays.

 A passport must be seen along with proof of the traders address such as bank statements and gas/electric/water/telephone bills.

 Public Liability Insurance